 Important Times and Dates

-- Online signup for NDK 2018 is on Saturday August 11th in the afternoon.
+- Online signup for NDK 2019 is on Saturday August 3rd in the afternoon.
 Online Signup will close August 10th.
 Any emails sent prior to the beginning of signup will be deleted and the entrant will need to re-apply.
 Email confirmation of walk-on entries will be sent within 3 days.
 Skit entries will be sent after the script and audio recordings have been previewed.
 If you do not receive an email, please email us!

 - Craftsmanship questionnaires (for those who checked the craftsmanship box on the online form) will be sent out with online registration confirmations.

 - For those who did not get a slot in the contest, a waiting list will be kept with contestant names.
 If any pre-registered contestant fails to make the 10:00am Saturday deadline, their slot will be offered to those on the waiting list in order.
-Unclaimed spots will be filled by waitlist contestants between 10am to 11am.
+Unclaimed spots will be filled by waitlist contestants between 10am to 11am on Saturday.